-Responsive & Accessible Goals & Policies
+Responsible & Accessible Goals

-This section responds to community input and the overall planning considerations discussed throughout this plan through the creation of responsive Goals and Policies that should be used to guide the city's actions over the next 10-20 years.
-These Goals, and their supporting Policies, have been structured to also balance community-wide opportunities and constraints with other city needs and priorities.
-These Goals and Policies not only affect, but also are affected by, many of the topics that are addressed in other parts of the General Plan, including housing opportunity, neighborhood services, community services, growth areas, and land use.
+This section responds to community input and the overall planning considerations discussed throughout this plan through the creation of responsive Goals and Policies that should be used to guide the City's actions over the next 10-20 years.
+These Goals, and their supporting Policies, have been structured to also balance community-wide opportunities and constraints with other City needs and priorities.
+Consequently, these Goals and Policies not only affect, but are affected by, many of the topics that are addressed in other parts of the General Plan, including housing opportunity, neighborhood services, community services, growth areas, and land use.